 3.2.2.
-Cash flow and fair value interest rate risk
+Interest rate risk

 As the Group has no significant interest-bearing assets, the Group's income and operating cash flows are substantially independent of changes in market interest rates.

-The Group analyses its interest rate exposure on a dynamic basis and addresses the underlying risk.
+The Group analyses its interest rate exposure on a regular basis and addresses the underlying risk.